Decomposition of Unitary Matrices for Finding Quantum Circuits: Application to Molecular Hamiltonians: Circuit Designs for the Simulation of Molecular Hamiltonians

+\end{widetext} Using the findings in ref.\cite{Whitfield} for the spatial integral values evaluated for atomic distance $1.401 a.u.$ in Eq.(\ref{hamiltonianpart1}) and Eq.(\ref{hamiltonianpart2}), the Hamiltonian matrix found as a matrix of order 16 (see the Appendix for the Hamiltonian matrix), so 4 qubits are required to implement the unitary propagator of this Hamiltonian which is found from $e^{-i\mathcal{H}t}$ (see the note \footnote{The time t in the equation is taken as 1.
+For the matrix exponentiation, we used the MATLAB function \textit{expm} which uses the Pade approximation with scaling and squaring \cite{Higham05thescaling}}).

-\end{widetext} Using their findings \cite{Whitfield} for the spatial integral values for atomic distance $1.401 a.u.$, the Hamiltonian and the unitary propagator for this Hamiltonian, $e^{-iHt}$ (t was taken as 1), are found as matrices of order 16.
-The algorithm is run with the parameter values in Table \ref{tab:parameters} and Table \ref{tab:optimizationval} for the unitary propagator, and the decomposed circuit design is shown in Fig.\ref{fig:hydrogeny}.
-It is important to note that the circuit in Fig.\ref{fig:hydrogeny} does not include the approximation error coming from the Trotter-Suzuki decomposition; however, it has some small errors which can be gaged from the values of the correctness and the objective function in Table \ref{tab:optimizationval}.
+The decomposed circuit design for the unitary propagator of the hydrogen molecule is shown in Fig.\ref{fig:hydrogeny}.
+The circuit in Fig.\ref{fig:hydrogeny} does not include the approximation error coming from the Trotter-Suzuki decomposition; however, it has some small errors which can be gauged from Fig.\ref{fig:errorH} showing the evolution of the error through the iterations of the optimization.
+Therefore, the evolution of the cost is given in Fig.\ref{fig:costH}.

-In addition to the exact unitary propagator, the unitary operator at bond distance 1.401 atomic units is found by simulating the approximated-general circuit designs for the simulation of the Hamiltonian in the paper \cite{Whitfield} (In \cite{Whitfield}, the non-commuting terms in the Hamiltonian are approximated by following the Trotter-Suzuki decomposition, and the given approximated circuit design is a general circuit for the unitary propagator; the values of the angles in the quantum gates depend on the spatial integral values.).
-The decomposition of this unitary propagator is found as in Fig.\ref{fig:hydrogen1} with the value of correctness 0.9961.
-The circuit design in Fig.\ref{fig:hydrogen1} consists of 7 quantum gates while the complete circuit design in \cite{Whitfield} consists of 87 quantum gates.
+The global phase with $e^{1.5i}$ is added to the beginning of the circuit in Fig.\ref{fig:hydrogeny} which allows the phase estimation algorithm to generate more accurate results.
+This global phase is estimated as: $phase=e^{sign(Im(p))acos(Re(p))i}$, where $p=Tr(U_aU_{H_2})/16$ and $U_a$ is the matrix representation of the found circuit.
+The circuit including also the global phase is simulated within the phase estimation algorithm (for each value the IPEA is run 20 times.).
+The phase and energy eigenvalues computed from the simulation are given in Table \ref{tab:eigenh2} with the exact eigenvalues of the Hamiltonian matrix.